-The Aerospace Science and Engineering program is accredited by the Accreditation Board for Engineering and Technology.
+The Aerospace Science and Engineering program is accredited by the ABET.

 Aerospace Science and Engineering is the branch of engineering that applies scientific knowledge to the design, manufacture and operation of aircraft.
 Our Bachelor of Science degree in Aerospace Science and Engineering provides a broad background and fundamental education in mathematics, the physical sciences, and the engineering sciences.
 These fundamentals, when complemented by the required technical courses, prepare you for employment in government or industry, while simultaneously establishing an excellent foundation for graduate studies.